 There is well established evidence that exposure to ultraviolet radiation (UVR) from the sun can lead to skin cancer.
 Application of sunscreens as part of your daily routine is an effective method of sun protection when used with a combination of other protective measures.
 Aerosol sunscreens are not recommended.

 ARPANSA and other national and international health authorities, including the World Health Organization have assessed that overexposure to ultraviolet radiation (UVR) causes eye damage, sunburn, tanning and other skin damage that can ultimately result in skin cancer.

 This damage can be prevented by using good sun protection, including sunscreen that is at least SPF30 or higher, broad-spectrum and water-resistant.

-The Australian Standard for sunscreens allows a sun protection factor (SPF) rating of 50+, which filters 98% of UV radiation in comparison to SPF30, which filters 96.7%.
+The Australian Standard for sunscreens allows a sun protection factor (SPF) rating of up to 50+, which filters 98% of UV radiation in comparison to SPF30, which filters 96.7%.
 Both SPF30 and SPF50 sunscreens will provide excellent protection as long as they are applied properly.

 There is more to sun protection than just sunscreen.
 No sunscreen provides complete protection against UVR.